 Bonus: go early for a Stage Door Tour.
 Explore the history of Radio City Music Hall, get an exclusive view of the auditorium from the lighting box, and get your picture taken with a Rockette (how’s that for a family Christmas card photo)!

 Toast the season at the Rarities Lounge at Lotte New York Palace Hotel.

 End your fun-filled festive day in NYC with a nightcap at The Rarities Lounge.
 Tucked inside the Palace Hotel, this cozy cocktail bar will make you feel as if you’ve wandered into the living room of a (very rich) relative.
 Prior reservations are encouraged, but I’ve often been able to wander in without advance notice.

 Visiting from out of town?
-Book a room at the Palace Hotel, whose gilded age elegance is especially glowing when the halls are decked for the holidays.
+Book a room at the Palace Hotel!
+Its gilded age elegance is especially glowing when the halls are decked for the holidays.
 Originally the 1890s residence of prominent financier Henry Villard, this beautiful mansion retains all of its original grandeur.
 Located just behind St. Patrick’s Cathedral off of Fifth Avenue, it’s the ideal home away from home during a holiday trip to NYC.

-Like this post?
+Enjoy reading about the perfect day in NYC for the holidays?
 Click below to pin for later and share with others.